biods215/biods215.github.io/index.md

 ## Welcome to BIODS215 Topics in Biomedical Data Science: Large-scale inference

-This page will be used to host Github repositories for the class.
+This page will be used to host Github repositories for the course.

 ### Course Instructors